Introduction

 Step 1: Client Installation

-On every TYPO3 instance that should be monitored:
+On every TYPO3 instance you want to monitor:

 # Via Composer